-- (1) The chief executive must, within 20 days after receiving an internal review application made under section 176- - (a) conduct an internal review of the decision the subject of the application (the original decision); and - (b) make a decision (the internal review decision) to- - (i) confirm the original decision; or - (ii) amend the original decision; or - (iii) substitute another decision for the original decision. - (2) The application must not be dealt with by-
+(1) The chief executive must, within 20 days after receiving an internal review application made under section 176-

-- (a) the person who made the original decision; or - (b) a person in a less senior office than the person who made the original decision. - (3) Subsection (2)- - (a) applies despite the Acts Interpretation Act 1954, section 27A; and - (b) does not apply to an original decision made personally by the chief executive. - (4) If the internal review decision confirms the original decision, for the purpose of an external review, the original decision is taken to be the internal review decision. - (5) If the internal review decision amends the original decision, for the purpose of an external review, the original decision as amended is taken to be the internal review decision.
+(a) conduct an internal review of the decision the subject of the application (the original decision); and (b) make a decision (the internal review decision) to- (i) confirm the original decision; or (ii) amend the original decision; or (iii) substitute another decision for the original decision.
+(2) The a application must not be dealt with by- (a) the person who made the original decision; or (b) a person in a less senior office than the person who made the original decision.
+(3) Subs ection (2)- (a) applies despite the Acts Interpretation Act 1954, section 27A; and (b) does not apply to an original decision made personally by the chief executive.
+(4) If the internal review decision confirms the original decision, for the purpose of an external review, the original decision is taken to be the internal review decision.
+(5) If the internal review decision amends the original decision, for the purpose of an external review, the original decision as amended is taken to be the internal review decision.
+Not ice o f internal review decision (1) chief executive must, within 10 days after making an nal review decision, give the applicant notice of the decision.